 According to PwC’s Global Fintech Report, by 2020, 77% of Fintech institutes are expected to implement blockchain-based solutions in their production systems and processes, and the share of payment companies using blockchain technology is estimated to reach 90%.
-The global financial system is believed to become one of the most promising industries to reap benefits from the implementation of blockchain-powered technologies.
+The global financial system is believed to have become one of the most promising industries to reap benefits from implementing blockchain-powered technologies.

 Blockchain is a term that creates a lot of uproar in media, business forums as well as casual conversations.
-Despite the buzz, this concept still arouses a considerable confusion.
+Despite the buzz, this concept still arouses considerable confusion.
 Having emerged in 2008, it was invented to serve as digital ledger technology (DTL), which records and stores transactions of any type in an open platform, primarily focusing on cryptocurrency.
 In essence, it confirms that transfers of currency are secured and successfully completed.

-The main advantages for business that make this technology so groundbreaking are distribution and immutability.
+The main advantages for businesses that make this technology so groundbreaking are distribution and immutability.
 As blockchain uses distributed databases, it excludes the possibility of failure.
 Each transaction is recorded in the form of a block, which is fully encrypted, and thus impossible to hack.
-To break into it, the intruder will have to hack every ‘block’ of ledger in every location, which is considered impossible.
+To break into it, the intruder will have to hack every ‘block’ of the ledger in every location, which is considered impossible.

 What are the most essential blockchain applications for financial institutions?

 Most financial institutions use centralized databases, which are prone to financial crimes.
-Blockchain-embedded technology helps the banking industry to reduce risks of frauds in major transactions and enhances transparency and security.
+Blockchain-embedded technology helps the banking industry to reduce risks of fraud in major transactions and enhances transparency and security.
 As transactions are stored in blockchain-powered ledgers, they cannot be changed or deleted.

-The banking industry uses Anti-money Laundering (AML) and Know Your Customer (KYC) procedures aimed at prevention of terrorist financing and money laundering.
+The banking industry uses Anti-Money Laundering (AML) and Know Your Customer (KYC) procedures aimed at the prevention of terrorist financing and money laundering.
 The annual costs required for the implementation of these measures, according to A Thomson Reuters Survey, are estimated to range from 60 million to 500 million US dollars.

 KYC (Know Your Customer) is a process of identification of clients, which is required by financial organizations.
 Banks normally request customer’s information, such as name, address, work history, etc. in order to perform a financial operation.
-This process is usually performed by 4 employees and is vulnerable to errors.
+This process is usually performed by four employees and is vulnerable to errors.